themesberg/flowbite-svelte/.github/pull_request_template.md

 - [ ] My code requires changes to the documentation
 - [ ] I have updated the documentation as required
 - [ ] All the tests have passed
-- [ ] My pull request is based on the latest commit/version
+- [ ] My pull request is based on the latest commit (not the npm version).

-If your branch is behind the upstream master, I will have difficulties to merge the request.
-Please fetch the latest version of the branch:
+If your branch is behind the upstream master, I may have difficulties to merge the request.
+Please fetch the latest version of the main branch:

 ```sh
 git checkout your-branch